| Beyond

 will have a receiver with above average AM sensitivity and a high

+quality built-in loop antenna as well.
 If you plan to also get into shortwave

 listening then communication receivers such as the Sony ICF 2001, Drake